Be Bear Smart

 - Shout and act aggresively.

-- If it approaches to within 12 m (40 feet), use your bear spray.
+- If it approaches to within 4 metres (12 feet or about a car length), use your bear spray.

 - Use your bear spray.